Sontakkepratham/Mindlens/README.md

   # Mindlens

   This is a code bundle for Mindlens.
-The original project is available at https://www.figma.com/design/w9KM1zXSDQSIoafFfW6DDu/Mindlens.
+The original project is available at https://www.figma.com/design/w9KM1zXSDQSIoafFfW6DDu/Mindlens & webhook https://lillbeen.github.io/.

   ## Running the code